-During the year under review Australian Unity Health Limited completed a series of projects sharpening the customer value proposition in line with its chosen niche customer segments.
-These projects included initiatives to further engage with customers through more direct and deeper digital channels, rationalisation of legacy products, selection of new direct distribution partners, and increased automation of hospital claiming processes.
+During the year under review, Australian Unity Health Limited completed a series of projects sharpening the customer value proposition in line with its chosen niche customer segments.
+These projects included initiatives to further engage with customers through more direct and deeper digital channels, rationalisation of legacy products, selection of new direct distribution partners, and increased automation of hospital claiming

-The private health insurance business paid for more than 1.8 million ancillary services.
-In addition, more than 155,000 hospital treatments were paid for, totalling \$626 million, with more than 100 members having individual episode claims valued over \$60,000 - a demonstration of the complex and ongoing inflationary nature of healthcare.
+The private health insurance business paid \$626 million for more than 1.8 million ancillary services and more than 155,000 hospital treatments, with over 100 members having individual episode claims valued over \$60,000-a demonstration of the complex and ongoing inflationary nature of healthcare.
 Furthermore, more than 25,000 out-of-hospital care episodes were paid for and provided to members through the Group's wholly owned subsidiary Remedy Healthcare.

 Australian Unity Health Limited also responded rapidly and effectively to the challenges of COVID-19 on behalf of members.
 In addition to deferral of the April 2020 premium increase, a range of measures were enacted, including a dedicated and personalised health support line for members to access health management support, coverage for COVID-19 hospital admissions regardless of product type held, extending policy suspensions, and premium waivers for financial hardship.
-This package of initiatives totalled more than \$12.5 million and remained in place into the 2021 financial year.
+This package of initiatives totalled more than \$12.5 million and remains in place into the 2021 financial year.